By Neil Taylor and capmel.com kayak fishing staff contributors

 Around the state:

 The word is out: Fishing all over the great state of Florida is exceptionally good.
+With world issues: People are not going like they normally do.
 Will the heat of summer come early for those of us central and south or will May be a mild month?
 It should not matter.
 Water temperatures will not elevate until June and May should have some of the best fishing stories of the year.
+I’d say that May should be one of the best months of the year.
+Then, November will be the next month to wait on.
+The fish are always there, they are just more active certain times of the year.
+May should be one of those active months.
 Read on to see what is in store around the state for the month of May:

 The Tampa Bay region–

-An option: The flounder, one of our most underutilized species.
+The species that are doing the best they have in years: Flounder.
+Unbelievable!
+The action for flounder is as good as I have seen in years.
+Not in in huge numbers but they should continue to get better.
 The major Red Tide in 2005 and ’06 crushed this species.
-Slower to recover than the speckled trout, the past two years have been good but to start out April, more big flounder have been caught in the past three weeks than we caught in basically all of 2012.
-The 12 Fathom 3-inch Mullet, SlamR and Buzz Tail Shad are tremendous baits for flounder (which are discussed more in the other reports listed below).
+Slower to recover than the speckled trout, the past three years have not been good but to start out April, more big flounder have been caught in the past three weeks than we caught in basically all of the last three years.
+The 12 Fathom 3-inch Mullet, SlamR and Buzz Tail Shad are tremendous baits for flounder.
+Put them on a 1/8-ounce jighead and move them painfully slow.

-Trout action may shift to “early and late” depending on the weather cycles.
+Redfish and trout action may shift to “early and late” depending on the weather cycles.
 The hotter it gets, the better the action in the low light periods.
 With mild patterns, the action should be decent throughout the daylight hours but probably getting tougher “Noon to Six in the afternoon.”
-My six to ten rule is: Fish from six to ten in the morning or six to ten at night to have the best results.
+Six to ten in the morning.
+Six to ten at night.
+Best action.
+With both species closed to harvest, their numbers are the best they have been in many, many years.

 May usually is a good month to fish.
 The weather is typically